-If you have any questions regarding the use of transformation funding for the purchase of play-based materials and equipment, please contact your Early Years Advisor.
+If you have any questions regarding the use of transformation funding for the purchase of play-based materials and equipment, please contact the ministry via following link: Early Years Support Request.

 IT Upgrades

 • Transformation funding may be used to support the purchase of IT upgrades that supports modernization for business purposes.